ropensci/roweb3/content/blog/2024-05-24-news-may-2024/index.md

 One can run the covr package locally, or send results to an interface like codecov.io that provides interactive exploration of the output.
 It is possible to compute test coverage and send the results to codecov.io on GitHub Actions, using the r-lib/actions actions.

-Now, recently, workflows starting to fail if one did not set a codecov.io token as environment variable.
+Now, recently, workflows have started to fail if one did not set a codecov.io token as an environment variable.
 How to solve this

-- For an individual repo, add the token as `CODECOV_TOKEN` in repository secrets.
+- For an individual repo, add [your codecov.io token as `CODECOV_TOKEN` to the repository secrets](https://docs.codecov.com/docs/adding-the-codecov-token).
 - For an organization, ask the organization owner to create an organization wide codecov.io token and to store it as an organization secret.
 Make sure to update your [GitHub Actions workflow file](https://github.com/r-lib/actions/issues/834#issuecomment-2102337428), for instance by running [`usethis::use_github_action("test-coverage")`](https://usethis.r-lib.org/reference/use_github_action.html).

 ### Notes on package repositories

 Lluís Revilla Sancho wrote about [Packaging R: getting in repositories](https://llrs.dev/post/2024/05/05/packaging-r-getting-in/).
-We particularly note his two definitions of packages: the first one consists in making `install.packages()` work, the second in adding a layer of checks.
+We particularly note his two definitions of package repositories: the first one consists in making `install.packages()` work, the second in adding a layer of checks to packages in the repository.
-He then added "[R-universe](https://ropensci.org/r-universe/) is using the first definition but could be used to generate repositories with checks that comply with the second definition."
+He then added "[R-universe](/r-universe/) is using the first definition but could be used to generate repositories with checks that comply with the second definition."

 ### Standardize a DESCRIPTION file in one function call